Iran's Supreme Leader vows 'crackdown' as protests endure

 Federal prosecutors in Massachusetts had prepared draft charges against an individual they were actively seeking, according to officials.
 Authorities have declined to say what evidence prompted investigators to reassess a possible connection between the Brown University shooting and the later killing of the MIT professor.

 Saturday’s shooting took place inside a classroom building on the Ivy League campus, killing two students and wounding at least eight others.
-Police said the attack appeared targeted but unfolded rapidly, prompting a large-scale manhunt.
+Police said the attack appeared targeted but unfolded rapidly, triggering a large-scale manhunt.

 Providence Mayor Brett Smiley said the city remained on edge in the days that followed, as students faced class disruptions and increased security.
 Police warned that the suspect’s identity and motive were unknown, urging the public to remain vigilant.